 What is the best insurance company in Spain?

-How to choose private health insurance in Spain
+How to choose your Spanish medical insurance

 There are a few steps we recommend before you pick your cover.